AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 ---
 # AEM Sites {#id205BE3008SW}

-You can AEM Sites presets from the Web Editor and confiure them to generate the AEM Sites output.
+You can create AEM Sites presets from the Web Editor and configure them to generate the AEM Sites output.

-## Create AEM Presets
+## Create AEM Sites Presets
 Perform the following steps to create the AEM Sites presets from the Web Editor:

 1. In the Repository panel, open the DITA map file in Map View.